electricimp/imp-central-impt/TestingGuide.md

 );
 ```

-#### Builder Variables
+#### Builder Variables ####

 It is possible to define and propagate [custom variables](https://github.com/electricimp/Builder#variables) through a separate configuration file.
-The syntax of this file is like this:
+The syntax of this file is:

 ```
 { "pollServer": "http://example.com",
   "expectedAnswer": "data ready" }
 ```

-It allows the [*Builder*](https://github.com/electricimp/Builder) to process your custom variables used in the source code:
+This allows [*Builder*](https://github.com/electricimp/Builder) to process custom variables used in the source code:

 ```squirrel
 local response = http.get("@{pollServer}", {}).sendsync();